umeli/connections-sametime-8-widgets/README.md

 In this small example we use the following servers:

-- [https://digitaloffice.collab.cloud] is the main Connections 8 Server.
+- 'digitaloffice.collab.cloud' is the main Connections 8 Server.

-- [https://dosam.collab.cloud] is the Sametime 12 Server
+- 'dosam.collab.cloud' is the Sametime 12 Server

 SSO is already configured between both servers.

 ## Requirements

-You need a working node.js/npm environment to build the widgets and docker with the compose plugin for the API proxy.
+You need a working node.js/npm environment to build the angular widgets and docker with the compose plugin for the API proxy.

 ## Architecture